Keema Matar – Mincemeat and Peas Curry

 So, Kat says this one is a 13/10 and the kid agrees, so I guess that’s an endorsement.
 This is mostly a ground meat and tomatoes dish, where the peas add a little something extra.
 And, like some of my other dishes lamb and ground beef can be used interchangeably without altering the recipe to vary the meal, thus the generic “mincemeat”.

-This is a Pakistani version ~ the same dish is made in Northern India with the main differences being more heat and the introduction of garam masala.
+This is a Pakistani version ~ the same dish is made in Northern India with the main differences being more heat and an Indian garam masala.

 Keema Matar Curry